Troppydash/plang-interpreter/readme.md

 ### How do I build it
 Node 12 or higher is used to build the interpreter, but feel free to try it with a lower node version.
-The command `node -v` will tell you if node is installed on your machine. pl
+The command `node -v` will tell you if node is installed on your machine.
 Run `npm install` first to install all the dependencies, and run `npm run build-cli` to make an executable in the `dist/` folder.
-Rename the executable for youplplplr platform to `devia.exe`.
+Rename the executable for your platform to `devia.exe`.

 Other commands located in package.json are as follows
 ```